 Advocacy: This page has information on advocacy efforts underway, with a particular focus on those you can participate in to help us ensure disability community priorities are included in the next COVID-19 response bill.

 COVID-19 Waivers: Here, you can find any guidance released from federal agencies regarding Medicaid emergency authorities that may impact the provision of home and community based services (HCBS), including Section 1135 and 1115 waivers, and modifications to Section 1915(c) HCBS waivers through Appendix K emergency authority, along with state activities in response to that guidance.

-Medical Rationing: This page details the fight against disability discrimination in accessing medical treatment during the COVID-19 pandemic, including discriminatory policies around rationing medical care and hospital no-visitor policies.
-Here you will find complaints filed with the US Department of Health and Human Services Office for Civil Rights (HHS OCR), legal analyses, letters to state governors and to HHS OCR, and details on the guidance recently released by HHS OCR.
+Medical Rationing & Hospital Visitor Policies: This page details the fight against disability discrimination in accessing medical treatment during the COVID-19 pandemic, including discriminatory policies around rationing medical care and hospital no-visitor policies.
+Here you will find complaints filed with the US Department of Health and Human Services Office for Civil Rights (HHS OCR), legal analyses, letters to state governors and to HHS OCR, and details on guidance from HHS OCR.